 Jeff Allen joined the firm in 2008 and focuses his practice on entertainment and intellectual property litigation, as well as entertainment transactional matters.
 Recognized by Chambers USA as an up and coming media and entertainment attorney, he is described by a client as “extremely knowledgeable, helpful, resourceful, and dependable” (Chambers USA 2020).

 He has handled cases involving personal management and songwriting contract disputes, complex royalty disputes, copyright termination, copyright infringement, trademark infringement, and right of publicity.
-Additionally, he has negotiated personal management agreements, talent agreements, copyright transfer and assignment agreements, domestic and foreign licensing agreements, production agreements, distribution agreements, and joint venture record label and publishing company agreements for entertainment industry clients.
+Additionally, he has negotiated personal management agreements, exclusive recording agreements, exclusive songwriter agreements, talent agreements, copyright transfer and assignment agreements, domestic and foreign licensing agreements, production agreements, distribution agreements, and joint venture record label and publishing company agreements for entertainment industry clients.
 Further, Jeff regularly prepares and completes copyright and trademark registration applications for music and entertainment clients.
 He has also served as legal counsel on all stages of an independent film production and frequently works with clients in the television and sports industries.